Year-End Strategies to Help Reduce Your Taxes

-Make your final payment to the Canada Revenue Agency (CRA) on or before December 15th to avoid late interest charges.
+Make your final payment to the Canada Revenue Agency (CRA) on or before December 15 to avoid interest charges and late payment penalties.
+Missed an earlier payment deadline?
+Consider making a larger payment before December 15 to reduce interest charges.

 Take advantage of tax-loss selling strategies.

-If you have capital gains this year (sold an investment for more than you paid for it)—and you’re holding securities with unrealized capital losses—consider selling those securities to realize the losses and offset the capital gains.
+• If you have capital gains this year (sold an investment for more than you paid for it)—and you’re holding securities with unrealized capital losses (an investment that will sell for less than you paid for it)—consider selling the securities to realize the losses and offset the capital gains.
+Note that trade settlement must take place on or before December 31 to apply to this year’s tax bill.

-The unused capital losses may be carried back three years or carried forward indefinitely to other years.
+• If your capital losses this year are more than your capital gains, the unused capital loss may be carried back three years or carried forward indefinitely.

 Defer capital gains.